Pieter Huistra

-Pieter Egge Huistra (born 18 January 1967) is a Dutch football coach and former player.
-He played for the Scottish Premier Division club Rangers from 1990 to 1995.
-He left there to play for Sanfrecce Hiroshima in the J. League.
-In 2001, he began coaching as the head coach for Jong Groningen.
-He was with them for four years before being named assistant coach to Aad de Mos at SBV Vitesse.
-He then became an assistant coach with Ajax and was named as their reserve team head coach on 24 April 2009.
-He then returned to Groningen, this time as the head coach of senior team, for the 2010–11 season.
-On 30 May 2012, he then became the head coach of the Eerste Divisie club De Graafschap.
-On 3 December 2014, he was appointed as the technical director of the Indonesia national team.
+Pieter Egge Huistra (born 18 January 1967) is a Dutch professional football coach and former player who is the head coach of Super League club PSS Sleman.

+A former winger, Huistra played for Scottish Premier Division club Rangers from 1990 to 1995, before leaving to play for Sanfrecce Hiroshima in the J. League.

+In 2001, Huistra began coaching as the head coach of Jong Groningen.
+He was with them for four years before being named assistant coach to Aad de Mos at Vitesse.
+He became an assistant coach of Ajax and was named as their reserve team head coach on 24 April 2009.
+He then returned to Groningen, this time as head coach of the senior team, for the 2010–11 season.
+On 30 May 2012, he became the head coach of the Eerste Divisie club De Graafschap.
+On 3 December 2014, he was appointed as technical director of the Indonesia national team.

 Playing career

 Huistra started his football career as an amateur with SC Joure and Drachtster Boys, where his qualities quickly stood out.
 He made his debut in professional football for FC Groningen at the age of 17 on 5 September 1984, when he replaced Anne Mulder after sixty minutes in a 3–1 defeat against FC Volendam.

-After two seasons, he was loaned out to BV Veendam, who then entered the Eredivisie.
+After two seasons, he was loaned out to BV Veendam, who entered the Eredivisie.
 He was then brought to FC Twente by coach Kees Rijvers.
 The left winger became a permanent fixture in the team and reached the Netherlands national team.
 However, injury cost him his place in the squad for the 1990 World Cup.
 He played a total of eight international matches.

 Between 1990 and 1995 Huistra played for Scottish Premier Division club Rangers, becoming the first of a number of Dutch players to play for the club, where he won five League medals, three League Cup medals and two Scottish Cup medals.
 His farewell match for Rangers came on 14 January 1995 against Falkirk at Brockville Park, he scored two goals in a 3–2 victory.
 He left Rangers to play for Sanfrecce Hiroshima in the J1 League.